garethr/policykit/README.md

 ## Python

-This module currently contains one class, for working with `ConstraintTemplates` in Gatekeeper.
+This module currently contains several classes, the first for working with `ConstraintTemplates` in Gatekeeper.

 ```python
 from policykit import ConstraintTemplate